magnusoy/BodyLogger/README.md

 # BodyLogger
-Django application for fast logging and analyst.
+Django application for fast logging and analysis.